katnastou/annodoc-physical-protein-interaction-corpus/index.md

 2. __Fusion__: used to mark NEs which are part of fusion proteins
 3. __Non-coding__: used as an attribute for GGPs to denote functional non-coding RNA molecules (e.g. transfer RNA, microRNA, piRNA, ribosomal RNA, and regulatory RNAs) among others.
 4. __Small protein post-translation modification__: used as an attribute to denote GGPs that are covalently attached to other proteins as a result of a post-translational modification (e.g. ubiquitin, SUMO)
-5. __Blacklisted__: used to denote NEs that belong to one of the annotated NE types, but which are not detected by our [dictionary-based NER system](https://www.biorxiv.org/content/10.1101/067132v1), since they are part of its blacklist.
+5. __Blocklisted__: used to denote NEs that belong to one of the annotated NE types, but which are not detected by our [dictionary-based NER system](https://www.biorxiv.org/content/10.1101/067132v1), since they are part of its blocklist.

 #### Specific rules for complexes/families and plural form annotations